Gang held over 'audacious plot' to take over Santander UK computers

 The 12 suspects, aged between 23 and 50, are being held in custody at a London police station.

 Cyber crime has become a major threat to companies and financial institutions.
-In July, U.S. federal prosecutors charged five men responsible for a hacking and credit card fraud spree that cost companies more than $300 million, the biggest cyber crime case filed in U.S. history.
+In July, U.S. federal prosecutors charged five men responsible for a hacking and credit card fraud spree that cost companies more than $300 million (189 million pounds), the biggest cyber crime case filed in U.S. history.

 A week later, a panel of lawmakers said that Britain was losing the battle against cyber crime and needed a new crack crime unit to fight the growing problem.